oskarradon/neat-boilerplate/README.md

-# Neat Practice
+# Bourbon Neat Jade SCSS Boilerplate
-Just practicing the Bourbon Neat CSS grid :)

-This will probably become my boilerplate for all future projects using gulp, sass, jade, and neat.
+Everything is set up in `dist` and `src` directories, sourcemaps isn't working YET but everything else is golden✨